MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/get-started-by-running-the-enable-database-for-stretch-wizard.md

 :::image type="content" source="media/get-started-by-running-the-enable-database-for-stretch-wizard/stretch-wizard-secure-password-empty.png" alt-text="Screenshot showing the Secure credentials page of the Stretch Database wizard with the Password text box empty.":::

-If the database does not have an existing master key, enter a strong password to create a database master key.
+If the database doesn't have an existing master key, enter a strong password to create a database master key.

 :::image type="content" source="media/get-started-by-running-the-enable-database-for-stretch-wizard/stretch-wizard-secure-password-populated.png" alt-text="Screenshot showing the Secure credentials page of the Stretch Database wizard with the New Password and Confirm Password text boxes populated.":::